You are here: Home Southern Rock Bands Billy Crain

 Following year Billy Crain had his first pop hit by the band Poco with the song “Call It Love” which charted in numerous countries and earned him a gold record.
 In 1993, he signed a joint venture between PolyGram Music and GMMI Music.
 During this period he co-wrote a song titled “Let’er Rip” that ended up being recorded by the Dixie Chicks on their debut album, eventually going on to sell 13 million units.

-After almost twenty years and multiple hit songs later Billy Crane reunited with old friend Henry Paul and joined up with The Outlaws.
-They continue to tour and are looking forward to a release new Outlaws album, where Billy is a main writer for the record.
+After almost twenty years and multiple hit songs later Billy Crane reunited with old friend Henry Paul and joined up with The Outlaws in 2008.
+Billy was fundamental architect on their 2012 album, It’s About Pride, but had to leave The Outlaws in 2013 due undisclosed health reasons.

 In 2010 Billy fulfilled a lifelong dream and released his first solo record called “Skeletons in the Closet”.
 He wrote or co-wrote all ten songs and played all the instruments, engineered it and released it on his own label, Slidebilly Records.
 Be sure to check out our Skeletons in the Closet review.